TayouVR/packages/README.md

-# VRChat Packages
+# VRChat Packages Fork

-This repo is a public repository for the new [VRChat Package Manager](https://docs.vrchat.com/v2021.4.1/docs/package-manager) which is in Closed Beta.
+This repo is a Maintained Fork of the [VRChat Packages](https://github.com/vrchat/packages) repository for the [VRChat Package Manager](https://docs.vrchat.com/v2021.4.1/docs/package-manager)

-We'll announce when it's ready for an Open Beta so you can join in!
+The Packages in this fork work i nthe Unity Package Manager o ntheir own.
+I miht add Auto Updating in Unity eventually too.

 # tweaks-applied Branch
 ### This branch adds a few QOL tweaks, which are all in pull requests on the main repo too.